If you're wondering why dogs not bring the ball back when fetching, you may be hoping for some clarity on the behavior.

 Often dog owners are to blame for this game as they inadvertently teach it by chasing their dogs around to get back an item rather than teaching the dog to drop.

-If your dog tends to pick up the ball when you move towards it or retrieves the ball you toss him and then runs away with it, perhaps giving you a play bow and waiting for you to chase him, then he's likely trying to play "keep away."
+If your dog tends to pick up the ball when you move towards it or retrieves the ball you toss him and then runs away with it, perhaps giving you a play bow and waiting for you to chase him, then he's likely trying to play a game of "keep away."

 A Touch of Possessiveness